Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Introduction

 \item {\bf Practical Poisoning Prevention:} We develop \acron: a design to realize \posx that is applicable to resource-constrained embedded devices.
 We integrate \acron with FL and LDP implementations to support poison-free instantiations of these algorithms without loss of privacy.

-\item {\bf Real-World Prototypes:} To validate \acron and foster reproducibility, we provide three implementations, each utilizing distinct cryptographic schemes: symmetric, traditional asymmetric, and quantum-resistant asymmetric primitives.
-These implementations are prototyped and opensourced~\cite{repo} using a real-world IoT development board: SAML11 Xplained Pro~\cite{saml11}.
+\item {\bf Real-World Prototypes:} To validate \acron and foster reproducibility, we provide three implementation variants, each utilizing distinct cryptographic schemes: symmetric, traditional asymmetric, and quantum-resistant primitives.
+These implementations are prototyped and opensourced~\cite{repo} on a real-world IoT development board: NUCLEO-L552ZE-Q~\cite{nucleo}.

 \item {\bf Evaluation:} We conduct various experiments to assess \acron's efficiency.
 Our results demonstrate small runtime and memory overhead atop the baseline, in exchange for increased security and flexibility.
-Finally, we provide detailed case studies highlighting \acron's efficacy in thwarting poisoning attacks within FL/LDP. \end{enumerate}
+Finally, we provide detailed case studies highlighting \acron's efficiency and efficacy in thwarting poisoning attacks within FL/LDP-based mechanisms. \end{enumerate}